opendatacube/datacube-core/docs/architecture/driver.rst

         ],
     }

 These are drivers ``datacube-core`` ships with.
-When developing custom driver one does not need to add them to ``datacube-core/setup.py``, rather you have to define these in the ``setup.py`` of your driver package.
+When developing a custom driver one does not need to add them to ``datacube-core/setup.py``, rather you have to define these in the ``setup.py`` of your driver package.